The ultimate guide to great core shed design! From economics to ergonomics...

 This is the best way to provide exit routes from the end of the logging tables where you would otherwise have the 'takeaway' section shut off one end of the aisle.

 They can also be used halfway up or at the end of 'logging runs' where it joins the 'takeaway run' to eliminate the long walk around.
-Gate example below for a job we supplied to Morobe JV, PNG.
+Gate example below is for a job we supplied to Morobe JV, PNG.

 Core Tray Photography Stations